Reinhart Maurer

 Reinhart Klemens Maurer (born 1935) is a philosopher and professor from Xanten, Germany.

 Maurer studied philosophy, German and English at the universities of Münster, Kiel and Vienna.
 In 1964, he completed his Ph.D.
 Maurer later wrote his post-doctoral research (Habilitation) in 1969 at the University of Stuttgart under the supervision of Robert Spaemann.
 Between 1962 and 1975, he was a research assistant and then a lecturer at the Institute for Philosophy and Pedagogy at the University of Stuttgart and from 1975 to 1997, he was a professor at the Institute for Philosophy (Institut für Philosophie) at the Free University of Berlin (Freie Universität Berlin).

 Maurer was influenced by Ritter's concept of a practical philosophy that challenges concrete problems, in the tradition of the ancient European and the classical philosophy.
 This was his approach in his works about Plato, Hobbes, Hegel, Habermas and the critical theory.
-He applies critical theory on the modern, techno-democratic worldview, and ties it with fundamental critique on the modern society (Nietzsche, Heidegger, Arnold Gehlen and Gómez Dávila).
+He applies critical theory to the modern, techno-democratic worldview, and ties it with fundamental critique of the modern society (Nietzsche, Heidegger, Arnold Gehlen and Gómez Dávila).